-- Shared steps: For details, see Utilizing shared steps
+- Shared steps: For details, see Utilize shared steps

 - Settings: You can change the project name, etc., delete a project, check and add test case labels, etc., and set multi-lang data patterns.
-For details, see Running only specific test cases as a batch/Utilization of Multi-lang Data Patterns
+For details, see Run only specific test cases as a batch/Utilize multi-lang data patterns

 5. Description of terms

 Here, we shall explain some terms also introduced in 2.
-How to Create a Test.
+How to create a test - Part 1 (Mobile app).